 Hand trowels are used for digging holes and transplanting seedlings but can also be used for removing unwanted weeds and mixing soil.
 They are small and easy to use, but if you need to dig large holes, a spade or shovel is better suited.

 Other than a hand trowel, there are a couple of other things I like to use when I transplant seedlings.

 These things a good to have when transplanting seedlings:

 I like to use gardening gloves to protect my hands when I transplant seedlings.
-There are many types of gardening gloves, but I like to use some that are a little bit tight, such as these, (of course, without getting uncomfortable) since they just inhibit finger movement much less and are just easier to use while still protecting your hands.
+There are many types of gardening gloves, but I like to use some that are a little bit tight (of course, without getting uncomfortable) since they just inhibit finger movement much less and are just easier to use while still protecting your hands.

 Unless you are putting your seedling directly in the ground in your garden, you need a pot or a container and some potting soil.
 I like to use some very standard terracotta pots since they just seem to be some of the best pots you can get for growing plants for food, and they are also pretty cheap.
 You can usually find them at most garden centers or plant nurseries.

 After you have transplanted your seedling, you should water it.
 If you grow in a pot, it can be a good idea to add water to the plate instead of the top of the soil since watering from the bottom can promote root growth since the roots need to grow and seek out the water to a higher degree than if you water from the top.